PrismLibrary/Prism-Samples-Forms/README.md

 | [UsingDependencyService][2] |How to use Prism to auto inject platform specific dependencies that are registered with Xamarin.Forms DependencyService.
 | [UsingPageDialogService][3] |How to use the IPageDialogService to display alerts and action sheets from within your ViewModels.
 | [UsingModules][4] |How to use Prism modularization to separate the application logic using IModule, IModuleManager, ModuleCatalog.
+| [UsingEventAggregator][5] |How to use the IEventAggregator to raise and listen to events.
+This shows how to use a simple event with a primitive type payload, generic event with payload <T>, and event with custom EventArgs.
+It also demonstrated how to subscribe to events published in Xamarin.Forms inside native code.
-| [TabbedNavigation][5] |How to handle TabbedPages.
+| [TabbedNavigation][6] |How to handle TabbedPages.
 This shows the use of IActiveAware on all Tabbed Children to handle the Switching Tabs, as well as initialization with INavigatingAware, and a strategy for Dynamic Loading of Children in the TabbedPage.

 [1]: UsingCompositeCommands/
 [2]: UsingDependencyService/
 [3]: UsingPageDialogService/
 [4]: UsingModules/
+[5]: UsingEventAggregator/
-[5]: TabbedNavigation/
+[6]: TabbedNavigation/